Silver Oak's S.T.E.A.M. Lab

 There are 3 grade groups in Math Kangaroo exams for Grades 1 - 6:

-Silver Oak PTO would like to thank all the students who participated in the Math Kangaroo 2025 this year.
+Silver Oak PTO would like to thank all the students who participated in the Math Kangaroo 2026 this year.
 We are proud of your dedication towards the study of Mathematics.
-Congratulations to all the winners who made it to the Top 20 in the Nation & State of California.
+Congratulations to all the winners and participants!

 Here are the key statistics:

-81 students from Silver Oak School all of whom finished in the National Top 98 ranks,
+• 72 students from Silver Oak Elementary School finished in the National Top 98 Ranks

-The details of the Top 20 rank holders who get special recognition is listed below.
-Congratulations to all participants & winners!!
+The details of the Top 30 rank holders is listed below.
+Congratulations to all the Silver Oak winners who made it to the Top 30 in the Nation!

 GENERAL INFORMATION